Skip to content

 Background

-Thales is the prime contractor and radar supplier for the SAMP/T NG, France's next-generation surface-to-air missile system.
-In early 2026, France announced it would transfer eight SAMP/T NG units to Ukraine for battlefield testing against Russian Ballistic Missiles, with Ukraine gaining priority access if tests confirm interception capability, positioning the system as a European alternative to the Patriot missile system .
-Thales' Ground Fire radar, providing 400 km detection range, is central to the system's claimed capability edge.
+Thales is also the prime contractor and radar supplier for the SAMP/T NG, France's next-generation surface-to-air missile system.
+In early 2026, France announced it would transfer eight SAMP/T NG units to Ukraine for battlefield testing against Russian Ballistic Missiles, with Ukraine gaining priority access if tests confirm interception capability, positioning the system as a European alternative to the US Patriot.
+Thales' Ground Fire radar provides 400 km detection range and 360-degree coverage.

-Thales sits at the intersection of two pressures shaping European security: the urgent demand for sovereign air-defence capacity as NATO's future grows uncertain , and the industrial competition with US suppliers like Raytheon.
-Whether SAMP/T NG's battlefield debut in Ukraine validates Thales as a Patriot rival will determine its export prospects across a rearming Europe.
+Thales now sits at the intersection of three pressures: the demand for sovereign air-defence capacity as NATO's future grows uncertain , industrial competition with US suppliers like Raytheon, and the paradox of leading France's cloud-sovereignty pitch through a joint venture with a US hyperscaler.
+Whether S3NS survives a potential CISPE legal challenge, and whether SAMP/T NG's battlefield debut validates Thales as a Patriot rival, will shape both its export prospects and its sovereignty credentials.